bhaidar/bhaidar.github.io/_posts/2018-08-05-Use the Change Detection cycle to manipulate DOM when multiple Routes load the same Component.md

-﻿In your application, you have the scenario of 2 **Routes** that load the same component **ComponentA**. *ComponentA* is configured to use **ChangeDetectionStrategy.OnPush**.
+﻿In your Angular application, you have the scenario of 2 **Routes** that load the same component **ComponentA**. *ComponentA* is configured to use **ChangeDetectionStrategy.OnPush**.
 It checks the route data, calls a REST API to retrieve data from the server and then binds the data to a Grid or table.

 - You notice that when visiting the first route, everything works just fine.
 The data is loaded from the server and the DOM displays the data properly.